 We provided recommendations across three areas that we believe will facilitate the success of aged care services:

-- Strong communication assessment framework
+- Strong English language and communication assessment framework

 - Better measures of good communication